A reminder that we do NOT individually advise Adoptees who are submitting their cases to TRC 3 in a paid setting. PLUS: An ASSIGNMENT for our critics.

 We are proud to have helped 45 KSS Adoptees reunite with their birth families between 2021 and 2025.
 One of those KSS Adoptees is currently in Korea meeting her birth family for the first time.

-One KSS Adoptee recently reunited with her birth family after her biological sister, who was raised in Korea, saw the 2022 SBS documentary about our co-founder’s case in Korea.
+One KSS Adoptee whom we assisted in the early stages of her birth family search recently reunited with her birth family after her biological sister, who was raised in Korea, saw the 2022 SBS documentary about our co-founder’s case in Korea.
 As a direct result, she contacted KSS to ask about the Adoptee.
-About a year later, without knowing of her biological sister’s contact with KSS, the Adoptee herself reached out to KSS after discovering Paperslip and contacting us.
-Today, the family is in reunion.
+About a year later, without knowing of her biological sister’s prior contact with KSS, the Adoptee herself reached out to KSS after discovering Paperslip online and contacting us via email.
+Today, the Adoptee is in reunion with her birth family in Korea.
+Our advocacy on both sides of the ocean is why this KSS Adoptee is in reunion.
+This is what LOVE can accomplish — and never HATE.

 Over the past several years, we have undertaken a significant and unprecedented effort to support members of this community — and we will continue doing so for the people about whom we care the most.